How to Get Your Alaska Insurance License (2026)

 Does Alaska require pre-licensing education to get an insurance license?

 No — Alaska does not require any mandatory pre-licensing education hours.
 You can sit for the Pearson VUE exam without completing any coursework.
 However, exam prep is strongly recommended.
-Budget prep options like 180 Licensing and Intellipass cover national content only and miss approximately 15–20% of the Alaska exam (state law section).
+Lower-cost prep options like 180 Licensing and Intellipass cover national content only and miss approximately 15–20% of the Alaska exam (state law section).
 Use ExamFX, Kaplan, or Xcel Solutions, which include Alaska-specific law coverage.

 What is the same-day dual exam deal in Alaska?